 Hypothesis Generation: Explain why you thnink they would be better than the current versions.

 Conduct Experiment: Create your experiment and encourage your visitors to participate.
-These interactions will be then used to measure the performance of each page.
+These interactions will then be used to measure the performance of each page.

 If you run a split test with multiple URLs, use rel="canonical" to prevent Googlebot from getting confused by similar versions of the same page.